harsilspatel/moodle-downloader/README.md

 # MoodleDownloader
 A chrome extension for downloading Moodle resources 💾

+## Why 💭
+There are dozens of apps/scripts for downloading moodle resources out there, however, none of them are operable by a non-IT student.
+For instance, an average art student doesn't know (or doesn't even care) how to execute terminal commands to get those moodle files, therefore I decided to create an average-user-friendly tool!
+Additionally, this is my exercise in both improving my javascript and better understand how google analytics and chrome apis work (mostly the latter!)

 ## Download ⬇️
 Install the latest version of MoodleDownloader from [Chrome Web Store](https://chrome.google.com/webstore/detail/moodle-downloader/ohhocacnnfaiphiahofcnfakdcfldbnh).